Decent-Partners/Decent-overview/README.md

 When a prospective partner successfully delivers a proposal as judged by their peers, they become partners in the cooperative.

-This approach ensures a progressive decentralisation of the DAO
+This approach ensures a [progressive decentralisation](https://a16z.com/2020/01/09/progressive-decentralization-crypto-product-management/) of the DAO.

 Partners will eventually be granted shared ownership in line with contributions via the issuance of a community token.